deployKF/website/content/guides/getting-started.md

 The deployKF dashboard is a web-based interface and is the primary way that users interact with the platform.
 You will need to expose its service (either publicly or privately) to access it.

-??? steps "Steps to Expose Gateway Service (with Port-Forwarding)"
+??? steps "Expose Gateway Service with Local Port-Forwarding"

     If you have not publicly [exposed the deployKF Gateway Service](./platform/deploykf-gateway.md), you may access it via port-forwarding by: